-AC Milan Land Forward Leao from Lille
+AC Milan land forward Leao from Lille

 A starting XI place appears up for grabs in Giampaolo's preferred 4-3-1-2 system, with Krzysztof Piatek and the seemingly unwanted Andre Silva the only other recognised strikers in the squad.

-His departure from Lille comes on the same day the French club sold Nicolas Pepe to Arsenal, although they added Nigeria forward Victor Osimhen from Sporting Charleroi on Thursday.
+His departure from Lille comes as the French club brace for Nicolas Pepe's impending exit to Arsenal, although they added Nigeria forward Victor Osimhen from Sporting Charleroi on Thursday.

 Brazilian centre-back Duarte, meanwhile, is said to be on the cusp of completing an €11m transfer to Milan.